duelinmarkers/ring-request-logging/README.md

 Logging is done using [clojure.tools.logging](https://github.com/clojure/tools.logging), so you can use any logging framework it supports.

-The intention of the design of ring-request-logging is that you can achieve everything from reasonable prod logging to the most verbose debug logging by just adjusting the log config (as opposed to making code changes and reloading).
+The intention of the design is that you can achieve quiet prod logging, verbose debug logging, and useful levels in between by adjusting only the log config (as opposed to making code changes and reloading).

 The logger used is "com.duelinmarkers.ring-request-logging", so that's the logger to reconfigure if you want more or less logging.